-- 1. Turn off the AC power at the circuit breaker or fuse box.
-The green LED will now be off. - 2.
-Disconnect the AC power connector by gently pulling it away from the back of the alarm. - 3.
-Remove the alarm from the mounting bracket by rotating it in the direction shown the arrows on the rim of the base. - 4.
+- Remove the alarm from the mounting bracket by rotating it in the direction shown the arrows on the rim of the base. - 2.
 The plastic alarm deactivation key is molded in the mounting bracket of the alarm.
-Refer to Figure 3).
-Use a small flat blade tool to remove (breakaway) the deactivation key from the mounting bracket. - 5.
-Insert the key into the deactivation keyhole slot outlined on alarm label, and insert fully. - Slowly turn key clockwise to the "off" position, approximately 270°, until you feel the switch actuate and the key stops turning. - This will discharge the alarm battery and stop the alarm chirping after approximately on minute.
-The alarm is now ready for disposal. - 8.
-The deactivation key cannot be removed and the alarm cannot be re-attached to the mounting bracket.
-ALARM Deactivation Key - 9.
+Refer to Figure 1).
+Use a small flat blade tool to remove (breakaway) the deactivation key from the mounting bracket. - 3.
+Insert the key into the deactivation keyhole slot outlined on alarm label, and insert fully. - 4.
+Slowly turn key clockwise to the "off" position, approximately 270°, until you feel the switch actuate and the key stops turning. - This will discharge the alarm battery and stop the alarm chirping after approximately on minute.
+The alarm is now ready for disposal. - The deactivation key cannot be removed and the alarm cannot be re-attached to the mounting bracket. - 7.
 Be sure to install a new alarm immediately.

+AWARNING!
 Once this alarm has been deactivated/turned off:

-- AWARNING!
-The alarm cannot be re-activated - The alarm cannot be re--attached to the bracket - The alarm will no longer detect smoke or carbon monoxide - The alarm contains no serviceable parts
+- · The alarm cannot be re-activated - The alarm cannot be re--attached to the bracket - The alarm will no longer detect smoke or carbon monoxide - The alarm contains no serviceable parts